Xinoph/xinoph.github.io/_posts/2016-11-1-arcanelibrary.md

 * Wrote shaders to achieve visual effects
     * Nebula system: World position as UVs on a particle system
     * Gems: Edited base gem shader to give it a rainbow tint based on view angle

-<h5>Work In Progress</h5>

-* Last updated: Nov.
-1
-* To Do
-    * Add more details to tell the narrative of the environment
-        * Spell ingredients
-        * Drawings scattered throughout library
-        * Paintings of library owners
-        * More scattered objects
-    * Finalize lighting
-    * Interactivity

 <h3>Breakdown</h3>